 - An Ad hoc Reconsideration Board, consisting of 3 physicians will conduct the reconsideration hearing.

 - The Ad hoc Reconsideration Board makes the final decision.

 - The provider will be notified in writing within seven business days of the decision.

-- Providers whose non-renewal status is upheld will be notified, citing the original date of non-renewal.
-Participation in the Medicare HMO line of business will continue uninterrupted for providers whose non-renewal status is overturned.
+- Providers whose termination or non-renewal status is upheld will be notified, citing the original date of the change.
+Participation in the impacted networks will continue uninterrupted for providers whose termination or non-renewal status is overturned.

 Glossary terms found on this page:

 Oral or written request from a member or their designee for EmblemHealth to review or reconsider a decision made by the plan.

 The government agency responsible for administering the Medicare and Medicaid programs.

 A legal agreement between an individual member or an employer group and a health plan that describes the benefits and limitations of the coverage.

 A test or procedure ordered by a physician to determine if the patient has a certain condition or disease based upon specific signs or symptoms demonstrated by the patient.
 Such diagnostic tools include radiology, ultrasound, nuclear medicine, laboratory and pathology services.